 How To Accept Credit Card Payments As a Small Business

-Your main goal should be to accommodate your customers and save them the hassle of unnecessary ATM trips, which will in turn make them more likely to spend their money on your goods.
+If your business deals with customers in any way, your main goal should be to accommodate them and save them the hassle of unnecessary ATM trips, which will in turn make them more likely to spend their money on your goods.
 It would help your business tremendously if you offered multiple payment options to go with the excellent products you’re selling.

 There are plenty of reasons, but the most important one is convenience - both for you and your customers.

 Nowadays, cash is no longer the way of the world - it’s impractical, a call to theft, and you can always be short on it.
-In fact, people in San Francisco used cash for only 26% of all their transactions in 2018.
-This percentage is getting smaller and smaller, and with credit-card-use trends locked in a growing pattern.
-In other words, it’s a matter of time before you’ll be obligated to start accepting credit cards.
+The percentage of people using cash is getting smaller and smaller, and it’s a matter of time before you’ll be obligated to start accepting credit cards.

 Convinced yet?
 Let’s see how you can help yourself.

-How Do I Choose a Provider and Set Up Credit Card Payment?
+Choosing a Provider and Setting Up Credit Card Payments

 Choosing a credit card processor depends mostly on where your business is at the moment and what your needs are: Businesses anticipating plenty of credit card traffic immediately and those expecting to build up a digital payment base over time need different providers.